Game Developers Conference: History

 UBM TechWeb has also produced several spinoff events.
 For example, the first GDC Europe (GDCE) was featured at the European Computer Trade Show (ECTS) in London between August 31 and September 1, 2001.
 Other GDC-related events include the Serious Games Summit, first held in 2004 as a GDC tutorial, and spun off as a standalone event in 2005, focusing on developing games for practical purposes, such as education, corporate training, military, and health care applications; and the Hollywood and Games Summit in conjunction with The Hollywood Reporter first held in June 2006.
 Additional events include the Game Advertising Summit, the Game Outsourcing Summit, the Game Career Seminar, GDC Russia, the China Game Summit, GDC London, the London Games Summit, the London Game Career Fair, and many others.
-In late 2006, UBM TechWeb acquired The Game Initiative, and now produces the Austin Game Developers Conference.
+In late 2006, UBM TechWeb acquired The Game Initiative, and produced the Austin Game Developers Conference.
+In 2012, GDC Online in Austin, traditionally about massively multiplayer online games, was abandoned in favor of GDC Next in Los Angeles to focus more on app development.

 The 2020 GDC notably was the first to be fully postponed from its planned March 2020 dates, as a result of several companies having pulled out due to fears from the COVID-19 pandemic.
 Organizers ran the 2020 GDC as a virtual conference and announced GDC Summer as the next live event to take place in August.
 While initially planning on a mixed in-person and virtual conference for the 2021 event, the organizers dropped the in-person portion in February 2021 due to continued concerns from COVID-19, maintaining the virtual events.

 With the 2026 event, the GDC organizers will rebrand the event as the GDC Festival of Games, citing changes in the video game industry landscape, with the community "need[ing] more connection, visibility, and support".
 Among other changes of expanding the session is the plan to allow attendees access to all parts of the event.
+The 2026 event took place short after the start of the 2026 Iran war, along with ongoing conflicts in Ukraine, which impacted attendance; further, many non-American developers opted to not attend due to the aggressive immigration policies of the second Trump administration.
+Attendance dropped to 20,000, around 10,000 less compared to previous years from these issues.